PrintNinja - online printing made easy for creators

 The terms text and cover stock are named for how the paper is generally used.
 Text stock, also called offset stock, which is usually measured in pounds (lb.), is most often used on internal pages.
-Cover stock, measured in points (pt.), is commonly used on cover pages.
+Cover stock, measured in both pounds and points (pt.), is commonly used on cover pages.
 However, this is not a steadfast rule and text and cover stocks are often used for both.
 The term cover stock is generally used to describe paper that is 135-300 GSM.

-The primary difference between these is the paper thickness, cover stock being thicker and more rigid than text.
+The primary difference between these is the paper thickness and rigidity, cover stock being thicker and more rigid than text.
 It is important when noting paper weight to take into account both the numerical weight as well as the type of paper.
 For example, 100lb text stock sounds thicker than 65lb cover, however, cover stock parent sheets are much smaller which means an equally thick parent sheet will weigh less.

 Paper Weight Comparisons